NYCD1/no-to-pact/_posts/2022-10-26-you-lose-right.markdown

 date:   2022-10-26 10:03:36 +0530
 ---

 NYCHA tenants have special protections that disappear when a development goes through PACT.
-Your NYCHA lease is replaced with a voucherm and you to the right to:
+Your NYCHA lease is replaced with a voucher and you lose the right to:
 >* Organize tenants to demand changes.
 >
 >* Prevent eviction by having a fair hearing (ex. if your income changes, you could lose your voucher and get evicted without the ability for apeal).